 Grandchildren are truly a blessing.
-They rejuvenate their elders, and bring a great new sense of excitement and discovery.
-And there's always the wonderful feature of knowing that you can hand them back to your children when you're exhausted or can't handle them anymore.
+They rejuvenate and bring a great new sense of excitement and discovery.
+And there's always that wonderful feature that you can hand them back to your children when you're exhausted or can't handle them anymore.
 But there's also the serious downside of knowing that if anything happens on your watch, you've failed your own children.
 Grandparents face a lot of pressures, but there are ways to lighten the load.
-(These tips also apply to non-grandparents when kids visit.)
+(And these tips also apply to nongrandparents when kids visit.)

-To underscore the importance of eternal vigilance, according to the National SAFE KIDS Campaign, each year, more than 2,000 children under fifteen die of, and 4.5 million are injured in, home mishaps.
+To underscore the importance of eternal vigilance, each year more than 2,000 children under 15 die and 4.5 million are injured in home mishaps, according to Safe Kids USA.

-Put Yourself in Their Shoes
+Put Yourself In Their Shoes

 For younger kids, get down on your knees and crawl around the rooms and yard to look for things a small person could get into.
-Open doors and drawers; as you do, ask yourself these questions:
+Open doors and drawers.
+As you do, ask yourself these questions:

-- Is it poisonous?
+- -Is it poisonous?

-- Is it a choking hazard?
+- -Is it a choking hazard?

-- Could it start a fire?
+- -Could it start a fire?

-- Could it fall over, or fall down?
+- -Could it fall over, or fall down?

-- Could a child fall from it, or through it?
+- -Could a child fall from it, or through it?

-- Could a child trip over it?
+- -Could a child trip on it?

-- Could it scald or burn?
+- -Could it scald or burn?

-- Could it strangle or suffocate?
+- -Could it strangle or suffocate?

-- Could a child drown in it?
+- -Could a child drown in it?

-- Could it electrocute?
+- -Could it electrocute?

-- · Could it cut?
+- -Could it cut?

-- Does it contain alcohol?
+- -Does it contain alcohol?

-Other Things to Do
+Some Other Things To Do

-- Post emergency numbers near all phones. - Learn CPR and the Heimlich maneuver for children. - Purchase hearth guards for the fireplace, and corner guards for furniture with sharp corners. - Place stickers on sliding glass doors at child and adult eye levels. - Tie up dangling drapery and blind cords and appliance wires. - Keep plants beyond a child's reach.
+- Post emergency numbers by all phones. - Learn CPR and the Heimlich maneuver for children. - Purchase hearth guards for a fireplace and corner guards for furniture with sharp corners. - Place stickers on sliding glass doors at child and adult levels. - Tie up dangling drapery and blind cords and appliance wires.

+- Keep plants beyond a child's reach.
 Philodendron and dieffenbachia are poisonous.
-Learn the names of your plants, so you can help the poison control center if a child eats them.

-- Cover electrical outlets with one-piece safety covers; children can choke on small, individual covers. - Unload guns, and lock up the guns and ammunition separately. - If you have a pool, install four-sided fencing and keep emergency equipment poolside.
+Learn the names of your plants so you can help the Poison Center if a child eats them. - Cover electrical outlets with a one-piece safety cover; children can choke on small, individual covers. - Unload guns, and lock up guns and ammunition separately. - If you have a pool, install foursided fencing and keep emergency equipment poolside.